 It wouldn’t be Independence Day without A Capitol Fourth.

-PBS’ annual salute to America — which you can stream above — has been prerecorded this year due to the pandemic, in lieu of the traditional live concert on the West Lawn of the U.S. Capitol.
-The 90-minute broadcast (which begins at 8/7c) will feature pre-taped performances from locations across the country, followed by a live fireworks presentation.
+PBS’ annual salute to America — which you can stream above — will return to a live format in 2022, with its traditional concert on the West Lawn of the U.S. Capitol.
+The 90-minute broadcast begins at 8/7c.